KevanMacGee/LinkBoard/README.md

 ### Issues

-- There are some design inconsistencies.
+- There are some design and visual inconsistencies.
 - The the bookmarklet feature hasn't even been tested and may not work.
 - There is a slight bug where if you drag a link from one column to another and drop it in the empty space at the bottom of a column, it doesn't register.
 In short, if you drag a link from one column, it has to pass over a link in the new column before the app registers it's being moved.
 - Local storage can inherently be flaky, I plan to move to a proper database solution.